Board of Directors

 Internal Audit

-The role of the Group’s internal audit function is to provide independent assurance to the Board of Directors that the key risks of the organization are under control and to support Management in ensuring compliance, operational efficiency and control effectiveness across the Group.
-The Head of Internal Audit collaborates with KPMG in a co-sourcing model.
+The role of the Group’s internal audit function is to provide independent assurance to the Board of Directors that the key risks of the organization are under control and to support management in ensuring compliance, operational efficiency and control effectiveness across the Group.
+When specialized expertise is required, the internal audit operates in co-sourcing model with external partners.

-In 2023, eight internal audits were performed according to the audit program approved by the Audit & Risk Committee of the Board of Directors.
+In 2024, 10 internal audits were performed according to the audit program approved by the Audit & Risk Committee of the Board of Directors.

 Corporate Risk Management